iamstarkov/ispeakweb/README.md

 # ispeakweb

-> Collective twitter account for frontend developers with a new author every week
+Collective twitter account for frontend developers with a new author every week.

 It’s an interesting Reddit AMA analog, but in twitter and obviously with new functions.
 It’s an ability to read and discuss controversial at one side